NFL Needs to Take a Few Cues from TMZ to Avoid More Kareem Hunt-Like Failures

 A former TMZ employee explained the process of how such videos generally get into the site staffer's hands.
 TMZ gets information from a tip line—either via phone call or email—and then views portions or all of the video.

 TMZ then attempts to authenticate the footage.
-If it seems legitimate, it airs.
+TMZ will only air the footage if they deem it authentic.

 In Hunt's case, the former employee speculated that a hotel employee used his or her cellphone to record the security footage (this would explain the angle and bizarre camera movement).